lucidrains/phenaki-pytorch/README.md

 - [ ] could the critic in turn be used to improve maskgit further with extra adversarial loss?
 - [ ] test maskgit + critic alone on oxford flowers dataset
 - [ ] bring in the <a href="https://github.com/lucidrains/mega-pytorch">learned multi-headed EMA</a> across time
+- [ ] add a DDPM upsampler, either port from imagen-pytorch or just rewrite a simple version here

 ## Citations